Breaking User-Centric Agency: A Tri-Party Framework for Agent-Based Recommendation: Problem Formulation

 The user agent evaluates candidate items based on their generated semantic descriptions and its preference memory to form ranking decisions.
 This interaction process is implemented through a fixed LLM-based inference function:

 where $f_{\text{LLM}}(\cdot)$ denotes the agent interaction module that outputs an ordered list $\mathcal{Y}_{u}^{(1)}$ via multi-round semantic reasoning.

-Consistent with AgentCF, we keep the underlying LLM parameters frozen during both interaction training and inference.
+Consistent with AgentCF, we keep the underlying LLM parameters frozen during both memory construction and inference.
 The ranking behavior is therefore governed by structured interaction protocols and contextual reasoning over agent memory states, rather than gradient-based parameter updates.

 In our framework, we further extend this interaction layer by enabling item agents to actively generate user-conditioned self-promotion, which will be formally described in the following section.